Maalox: Manufacturing suspension 2012

 In February 2012, Novartis Consumer Health announced that they were temporarily, voluntarily suspending operations at the Novartis Consumer Health Lincoln facility that produces Maalox as well as suspending shipments.

 The shutdown was a result of inspections in 2011.
 "Two FDA inspections that year, about five months apart, noted numerous instances of the company not addressing consumer complaints and, in some cases, ignoring them."
 At that time, Novartis decided to stop manufacturing Maalox at their Lincoln plant and to have third parties produce it.
 The problems at the Lincoln plant included the possibility of chipped particles from one medication being mixed into the bottles of other medications as well as 1,300 other consumer complaints.

 In August 2013, there was a recall of Maalox products.
 "The recall encompasses 9 different types of its Maalox chewable tablets, including more than 3.4 million bottles of Maalox Advanced Maximum Strength Antacid & Antigas."
 They planned to restart production on a line-by-line basis, but the Maalox line had not by then been restarted.

-As at 2014, Novartis's Maalox brand was to be merged, along with other consumer brands, with the consumer brands of GlaxoSmithKline (GSK).
+As of 2014, Novartis's Maalox brand was to be merged, along with other consumer brands, with the consumer brands of GlaxoSmithKline (GSK).
 This was part of a $20 billion exchange of business units between the two companies.